shujuecn/Radiverse/README.md

 # Radiverse

-This project provides a tool for processing DICOM (Digital Imaging and Communications in Medicine) files, including loading DICOM files, converting pixel values to Hounsfield Units (HU), applying windowing, and displaying DICOM images.
+Radiverse is a Python tool for loading, processing, and visualizing medical DICOM (Digital Imaging and Communications in Medicine) image data with windowing, conversion to Hounsfield units, and saving capabilities.

 ## Usage Example